Direct metal mastering: Advantages and disadvantages

 The direct metal mastering technology addresses the lacquer mastering technology's issue of pre-echoes during record play, caused by the cutting stylus unintentionally transferring some of the subsequent groove wall's impulse signal into the previous groove wall.
 In particular, a quiet passage followed by a loud sound often clearly revealed a faint pre-echo of the loud sound occurring 1.8 seconds ahead of time (the duration of one revolution at 33 rpm).
 This problem could also appear as post-echo, 1.8 seconds after a peak in volume.

 Another improvement is noise reduction.
 The lacquer mastering method bears a higher risk of adding unwanted random noise to the recording, caused by the enclosure of small dust particles when spraying the silvering on the lacquer master, which is the necessary first step of the electroplating process for reproduction of the master disc.
 As the DMM master disc is already made of metal (copper), this step is not required, and its faults are avoided.

-With the groove being cut straight into a metal foil, this removed a number of plating stages in the manufacturing process.
-This gave rise to more upper frequency levels and less surface noise.
-Additionally, groove pre-echo problems are significantly diminished.
-Bass is typically tight and well defined, even described as more accurate than the fat, mushy sound of lacquered vinyl pressings.
+With the groove being cut straight into a metal foil, DMM therefore reduces the number of plating stages in the manufacturing process.

-Because of the modulation arising from this cutting method, criticisms have arisen of the sound of such 'DMM' records.
-They are often labelled as bright or edgy.